 Or Combines two or more tracks into a single output track.
 The output track contains all of the records from all of the input tracks.
-Combine tracks from OCR, speech-to-text, and face recognition to produce an output track that contains information about text, speech, and faces in a video. combinations of events.
+Combine tracks from OCR, speech-to-text, and face recognition to produce an output track that contains information about text, speec and faces in a video.
+And / AndThen Compares two or more tracks to identify combinations of events.
 The events must occur within specific time intervals of each other.
-The records in the output name Identify when the text "election results" appears on-screen and a news presenter speaks the name of a politician up to ten seconds after the text appears.
-The AndThen engine enforces the condition that, for records to be grouped, a record in an input track must start after the record in the preceding input track AndNot Compares a track (Input0) with one or more other tracks.
+The records in the output track contain a group of related records.
+A record can appear in the output track more than once if it becomes part of multiple combinations.
+Identify when the text "election results" appears on-screen a a news presenter speaks the name of a politician up to ten seconds after the text appear The AndThen engine enforces the condition that, for records to be grouped, a record in an input track must start after the record in the preceding input track AndNot Compares a track (Input0) with one or more other tracks.
 The output contains every record from the Input0 track which is not preceded or followed, within a specified time interval, by an event in any of the other tracks.
-Produce a track containing records for all appearances of a logo that are not accompanied by the company name in the ten seconds preceding or following the logo's appearance.
+Produce a track containing records for all appearances of logo that are not accompanie by the company name in the seconds preceding or following the logo's appearance.
 AndNotThen Compares a track (Input0) with one or more other tracks.
 The output contains every record from the Input0 track which is not followed, within a specified time interval, by an event in any of the other tracks.
-Produce a track containing records for all appearances of a logo that are not followed within ten seconds by the company name.
+Produce a track containing records for all appearances of logo that are not followed with ten seconds by the company name.
 AndAny Compares a track (Input0) with one or more other tracks.
 The output contains every record from the Input0 track which is preceded or followed, within a specified time interval, by at least one event in any of the other tracks.
 AndThenAny Compares a track (Input0) with one or more other tracks.
 The output contains every record from the Input0 track which is followed, within a specified time interval, by at least one event in any of the other tracks.
 Combine Combines records from two or more tracks.
-This is similar to the And ESP Combine information about detected faces that appear at

-It produces an output record for every record in the first input track, and this output record contains copies of all related records from the other input track(s).
+This is similar to the And ESP Combine information about detected faces that appear a task, except: It produces an output record for every record in the first input track, and this output record contains copies of all related records from the other input track(s).
 In comparison, the And task creates one output record for each pair of related records.
 Every record from the first input track always appears in the output, even if there are no related records in the other input track(s). the same time so that all of the faces can be blurred by a transformation task.
 CombineWithLast Combines a record in one track with the most recent record from another track.
 Combine a record with the most recent state of traffic lights (determined by the TrafficLight engine), so that you can detect vehicles failing to stop for a red light.

 The ESP engines support configuration parameters that allow you to customize the operations for your data.
 Some engines also allow you to run scripts written in the Lua scripting language.
-For more information about Lua scripts, see Write a Lua Script for an ESP Engine, on page 329.
+For more information about Lua scripts, see Write a Lua Script for an ESP Engine, on page 332.